ferrocyante/Switch-Tabs/README.md

 ## How It Works

 ```
-Raycast Extension  ←──WebSocket──→  Bridge Server (.exe)  ←──Native Messaging──→  Browser Extension
+Raycast Extension  ←──WebSocket──→  Bridge Server (.exe)  ←──WebSocket──→  Browser Extension
 ```

-This Raycast extension is the UI layer.
-It talks to a local bridge server (`.exe`) which relays commands to and from the browser extension.
-Both the server and browser extension live in the [companion repo](https://github.com/ferrocyante/Manage-Server).
+The bridge server (`raycast-bridge-server.exe`) is a standalone background process that runs independently of any browser or Raycast session.
+It listens on port `19222` and relays messages between Raycast and your browser extension.
+The server runs until you explicitly stop it — it does not shut down when you close your browser or Raycast.

 ---